Official statistic: Key performance measure 3

 - Frequency: Annual

-- Population: UK-domiciled entrants (aged 18-30) to full-time undergraduate courses at English higher education providers
+- Population: UK-domiciled entrants (aged 18-30) to full-time (or apprenticeship) undergraduate courses at English higher education providers

 - Data Sources: Individual student data from HESA, the Individualised Learner Record from ESFA, and the POLAR classification of postcodes